Hala-Kaisi/Bicycle-Project-Crowd-Evaluation/README.md

 2- Move these files to a folder named data_input.

-3- Clone this repository to your local machine.
+3- Clone this repository to your local machine and add data_input to the same directory.

 4- Make sure you have Python 3.6 or higher installed, along with the following modules: